AxelBerres/mlunit/README.md

 Requirements
 ------------

-mlUnit is expected to run on all MATLAB versions from R2007b up to any new version.
-It has been tested with R2007b, R2011b, R2013b, R2015b, R2016b, R2018b, R2020a.

-mlUnit has been tested on Windows and Linux.
+mlUnit is expected to run on all MATLAB versions from R2011b up to any new version.
+It has been tested with R2011b, R2013b, R2015b, R2016b, R2018b, R2020b, R2022b on Windows, and with R2020b on Linux.
-However, Linux has only been tested with R2020a.